dandi/handbook/docs/11_view.md

 Any file in the `Dandiset` has a download icon
 You can click this icon to download a file to your device where you are browsing or right click to get the download URL of the file.
 In addition there is an info icon that leads to full asset metadata.
-Some file also have a link to external services that can open the file (please note that all of this services have size limits, so they can be used only for small files).
+Some files also have a link to external services that can open the file. *Note:* that these services often have size limits and hence are activated only for appropriately sized files.